 Late March 1976 to the first week in April of the same year saw over 40 Irish citizens questioned, detained, or arrested.
 Eighteen were targeted for torture.
 Six were framed with a criminal offence.

-All those arrested were associated by family or friendship to members of a legal and newly register political party, the Irish Republican Socialist Party.
-Or they could exonerate those arrested by confirming alibis.
+All those arrested were associated by formal membership, by family or friendship to members of a legal and newly register political party, the Irish Republican Socialist Party.
+If unrelated in any of these ways they were arrested because they could exonerate those arrested by confirming alibis.

 The party was an all-Ireland left-leaning socialist and republican organisation.
 It campaigned on social and constitutional issues and took its seats on election.
 It wanted regime change to ensure Irish unity and wealth sharing.